A mathematical study of the excess growth rate: Characterization theorems

 We are unaware of a characterization of the relative entropy (within the family of Bregman divergences) which is a direct analogy of Theorem \ref{thm:Mahalanobis} or Theorem \ref{thm:egr.L.divergence} below.
 What we could find is the following result by Amari \cite[Corollary]{A09}: the relative entropy is the unique Bregman divergence which is also an $f$-divergence. \end{remark}

-Our third and last characterization of the excess growth rate is analogous to Theorem \ref{thm:Mahalanobis}, except that a different kind of divergence is required.
+Our third and last characterization of the excess growth rate is analogous to Theorem \ref{thm:Mahalanobis}, except that we need a different kind of divergence which is closely related to the R\'{e}nyi entropy/divergence (see Remark \ref{eg:Renyi.log.divergence} below).
 By an {\it exponentially concave function} on $\Delta_n^{\circ}$, we mean a function $\varphi: \Delta_n^{\circ} \rightarrow \R$ such that $\Phi = e^{\varphi}$ is concave on $\Delta_n^{\circ}$.
 Clearly, if $\varphi$ is exponentially concave then $\varphi$ itself is concave.
 The following definition is taken from \cite{PW16}.

 \begin{definition}[Logarithmic divergence] Let $\varphi$ be differentiable and exponentially concave on $\Delta_n^{\circ}$.
 Its logarithmic divergence is the function $L_{\varphi}\divg{\cdot}{\cdot}: \Delta_n^{\circ} \times \Delta_n^{\circ} \rightarrow \R_+$ defined by